thomasleplus/joplin-plugin-note-rename-regex/README.md

-# Joplin Plugin: Note Rename
+# Joplin Plugin: Note Rename by Regexp

+> [!NOTE]
+> This a forked version of the [Note Rename](/cuibonobo/joplin-plugin-note-rename)
+> plugin where the search and replace feature was enhanced to support
+> regular expressions.

-Rename [Joplin](https://joplinapp.org/) note titles in bulk by adding a prefix, suffix, or by search and replace.
+Rewrite [Joplin](https://joplinapp.org/) note titles in bulk by regexp search and replace.

 ## Usage